oddbird/oddleventy/content/blog/2024/pkg-importer.md

   - Sass
   - Package Management
 summary:
-  Enabling `pkg:` URLs is quick and straightforward in projects using Vite or Webpack `sass-loader`, and simplifies using packages from the `node_modules` folder.
+  Enabling `pkg:` URLs is quick and straightforward, and simplifies using packages from the `node_modules` folder.
 ---